wang159/FDIntegral_Table/README.md

 compile.run: shell script for compiling the program.
 Edit the file to setup correct paths to GSL

 ### Benchmark and speed tests
+The integral and its inverse are calculated using the same set of tables.
+The benchmark below shows the values for FD integral of orders supported in default.
+The lines are forward calculations of Fermi Dirac integrals, and the circles are results obtained in reverse.

 ![Benchmark](/test/benchmark.png)

+It is highly recommended to pass input in a single batch list, instead of calling "get" and "get_inverse" individually on each number.
+Plot below shows the calculation time vs. batch size for order 1/2.

 ![Time vs. batch size](/test/time_vs_batch_size.png)

+The plot below shows the calculation time vs. number of function calls for order 1/2.
+This illustrates the amount of slow down if the data has no choice but to be passed individually.

 ![Time vs. function calls](/test/time_vs_function_calls.png)